bonfire-engine/bonfire-engine.github.io/v3.0/doc/path_finding.md

 ```

-You can do settings using the method `setupPathFinding`:
+You can then use the method `setupPathFinding`:

 ``` dart